 3. How will these issues affect them – in their childhood and adult life?

 It starts from childhood, where young children need to be educated not just academically but in terms of the different aspects of their development, in order to raise a whole child.
-In order words, education should also developed and enhance children’s creativity, flexibility and problem-solving opportunities.
+In order words, education should also develop and enhance children’s creativity, flexibility and problem-solving opportunities.
 When they are adults, they will be able to apply these skills.
 These soft skills are hard currency of the 21st century that determines success of failure!

 4. How can parents play a part to develop a child that is creative, flexible and a good problem-solver?

-As parents, we should see each child as individual, stop worrying or comparing that your child should be the same as others or learn at the same rate as other kids.
-Children develop at different rate, we should celebrate as they explore not pressurizing them.
+As parents, we should see each child as an individual, stop worrying or comparing that your child should be the same as others or learn at the same rate as other kids.
+Children develop at a different rate, we should celebrate as they explore not pressurizing them.

-Most parents place strong emphasis on the academic aspect and neglect the other important dimensions.
+Most parents place a strong emphasis on the academic aspect and neglect the other important dimensions.
 We should encourage other dimensions and give equal attention to it such as allowing your child to make mistakes.
 They learn nothing new if they make no mistakes.
 Thus, we should encourage and support our children to learn through their mistakes – turn it into a constructive discussion or open conversation instead of punishing them.